Statistical inference for misspecified ergodic L\'evy driven stochastic differential equation models: Main results

 where $W$ is a standard Wiener process independent of $(Y_{0},Z)$, $\mcf_t:=\sig(Y_0)\vee\sig((W_s,Z_s);s\leq t)$ and $B:\mbbr\to\mbbr$ is a measurable function.
 We look at the following parametric model:

 where $b:\mbbr\times\Theta_\gam\to\mbbr$ is a measurable function.
 Here other ingredients are similarly defined as above and we use the same notations for its transition probability, invariant measure, and so on.
 When the true coefficients $(A,B,C)$ are correctly specified, the GQMLE still has asymptotic normality and the sufficient conditions for it are easy to check (cf. \cite{Mas13-2}).
 However, we note that it is difficult to give such conditions when they are misspecified.
-This is because our methodology based on the EPE becomes insufficient due to the presence of Wiener component in the deviation of the asymptotic variance (see, the proof of Theorem \ref{AN}).
+This is because our methodology using the martingale representation theorem becomes insufficient due to the presence of Wiener component in the deviation of the asymptotic variance (see, the proof of Theorem \ref{AN}).
 To formally derive a similar result to Theorem \ref{AN}, we may additionally have to impose the following condition:

 \textbf{Condition A}: There exists a unique $C^2$-solution $f$ on $\mbbr$ of